turbulenz/turbulenz_engine/docs/source/jslibrary_api/fontmanager_api.rst

     ``dimensions``
         (Optional).
 A dimensions object, returned by
         calculateTextDimensions, to save internal re-calculation of
-        varioius properties of the text.
+        various properties of the text.

 Properties